-1. Determine whether it is feasible to undertake the MBOP study.

-2. Determine the clinical effectiveness of the reduction in all cause decompensation in patients treated with carvedilol versus placebo after 3 years.

-3. Determine if circulating bacterial DNA levels are reduced by treatment with carvedilol.

-4. Confirm that the gut microbiome itself is not modulated by carvedilol but that gut permeability itself is reduced.

-5. Demonstrate that pro-inflammatory responses and monocyte phenotype and function are mediated with carvedilol via reduction in circulating bacterial DNA.
+- 1. Determine whether it is feasible to undertake the MBOP study. - 2.
+Determine the clinical effectiveness of the reduction in all cause decompensation in patients treated with carvedilol versus placebo after 3 years. - 3.
+Determine if circulating bacterial DNA levels are reduced by treatment with carvedilol. - 4.
+Confirm that the gut microbiome itself is not modulated by carvedilol but that gut permeability itself is reduced. - 5.
+Demonstrate that pro-inflammatory responses and monocyte phenotype and function are mediated with carvedilol via reduction in circulating bacterial DNA. - 6.
+To evaluate the performance of spleen stiffness by VCTE to assess oesophageal varices at baseline as well as during treatment by carvedilol.